Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules: The method: A secure protocol for score based rules

 The computational and communication costs of computing such circuits depend mainly on the number of multiplication gates and on the number of layers in the circuit, as we proceed to explain.
 To compute a multiplication gate of two secrets, $s_1$ and $s_2$, the parties have to interact; i.e., each party needs to send some information to the other parties.
 However, to compute a multiplication gate of one secret $s$ and a public value $c$, the parties do not need to interact (such a gate requires only local computation).
 The same holds for an addition gate.
-Therefore, for the efficiency of secure computation, circuit designers are mostly concerned with the number of multiplication gates in the circuit and with the {\em depth} of the circuit, i.e. the number of interactions that have to be performed sequentially (since they depend on each other and cannot be performed in parallel).
-Specifically, in this work we use the design by Nishide and Ohta \shortcite{NO07}, which outputs the bit that indicates whether $u<v$ by a circuit with a {\em constant depth} (15 to be concrete).
+Therefore, for the efficiency of secure computation, circuit designers are mostly concerned with the number of multiplication gates in the circuit and with the {\em depth} of the circuit, i.e., the number of interactions that have to be performed sequentially (since they depend on each other and cannot be performed in parallel).

+Specifically, in this work we use a design of an arithmetic circuit by \citet{NO07}, which performs an MPC comparison of two secret values $u,v \in \ZZ_p$.
+It is assumed that each of the interacting parties, $T_d$, $d \in [D]$, holds shares $u_d$ and $v_d$ in $u$ and $v$, respectively, in a Shamir's $D'$-out-of-$D$ secret sharing scheme, where $D' \leq \lfloor (D+1)/2 \rfloor $.
+The circuit outputs the bit that indicates whether $u<v$.
+The circuit has a {\em constant depth} (15 to be concrete).
 This is advantageous as the depth does not depend neither on the number of parties nor on the field size $p$, so changing those parameters does not have a significant effect on performance (see Table \ref{tbl:mpc-results} in Section \ref{costanalysis}).